LearnPRG-py/SuvriddhiOS/README.md

 # SuvriddhiOS
-Migrated to LearnPRG-py/SuvriddhiOS to have repo settings access.
-Thanks!
+This is the new primary suvriddhi OS repo post migration (needed repo settings access).